Coding4Toon/bounty-react-planner-app/WRITEUP.md

 ### Improvement / Limitation detected

-Kanban draggable cards only support "Main", "Right" and "Left" position.
+Kanban draggable cards only support "Main", "Right" and "Left" positions.
 In "Floating" position, draggable cards are not working due to conflict draggable floating widget.